Australia's NAB reveals anti-money laundering probe, shares fall

 “We are very aware that we need to further improve our performance in relation to these matters.
 We have been working to improve and clearly have more to do.”

-AUSTRAC has levied A$2 billion ($1.5 billion) in penalties on NAB's larger peers - Commonwealth Bank (CBA.AX) and Westpac Banking Corp (WBC.AX) - for breaches of anti-money laundering rules since 2018.
+AUSTRAC has levied A$2 billion ($1.5 billion) in penalties on NAB’s larger peers - Commonwealth Bank and Westpac Banking Corp - for breaches of anti-money laundering rules since 2018.

 The escalation of AUSTRAC’s investigation could have material consequences for NAB such as higher compliance costs, JPMorgan analysts said in a note.